Impact on Business (GRI3-3)

 To promote knowledge, understanding, and application of human rights principles in operations, CKPower organized human rights training for employees, suppliers, and communities around its power plants, with emphasis on enabling them to incorporate human rights practices into the foundation of their operations in a tangible manner.

-• Training topics covered the Human Rights Policy, international standards, and integration of human rights practices in the organization.
+• Training topics covered the Human Rights Policy, international human rights standards, and integration of human rights practices in the organization.

 Training for Suppliers and Communities